forthy42/net2o/wiki/net2o.md

 access is only possible for people who have the key and really are authorized.
 Which layman can use without cryptic user interfaces.
 Where the browser is a platform for running useful applications without the mess of Flash and JavaScript.
-Without the lag of "buffer bloat" and without the speed problems of a protocol not designed to be assisted by hardware.
+Without the lag of “buffer bloat” and without the speed problems of a protocol not designed to be assisted by hardware.

 [Richard Stallman on how to fix the surveillance